FireChickenProductivity/MermaidDiagramsTalonVoice/README.md

 braces: creates what will be shown visually as seeing a pair of braces

-interface: denotes that the current class is an interface
+make interface: denotes that the current class is an interface

 unique unordered: types "unique, unordered"